Emshi is young, keen on details, and focused on the quality, as well as the quantity, of everything that he produces.

 The worst production mistake you ever made?

 Ahahahaha, in my opinion, I still do so many, but I prefer to call them more poetically “ experiments ” or more vulgarly “bullshit“.
 Seriously, besides exporting complete beats and erasing deliberately the projects (I don’t even know why), I think the worst mistake is not being able to give the right dynamics to the beats.
 Even if it’s a little pre-mix, it makes me a little nervous to see the waveform look like a Lego brick.
 It may be that as a child, despite being colourful, I never particularly loved them.
-It is also true that you learn by your own mistakes!
+It is also true that you learn from your own mistakes!

 But, if we look closer to it, I have to admit that many sound engineers, with whom I usually collaborate and confront, such as Taglierino, Federico Sias and Matteo Nolli, have noticed improvements compared to the beats that I used to send them a few years ago.
 Isn’t that something?